BU-XY/patient-platform/README.md

 ### Web Framework

-We mainly use Django web framework to achieve the goals in this project and this web framework makes it a lot easier to operate in the project.
+We mainly use Django web framework as our backend framework to achieve the goals in this project.
+It makes it a lot easier to operate in the project.
 Django is a high-level Python web framework that encourages rapid development and clean, pragmatic design.
 Built by experienced developers, it takes care of much of the hassle of web development, so you can focus on writing your app without needing to reinvent the wheel.
 It’s free and open source.

 ## Modules